Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Computational Tool for Exact CIR Inference: Conditional Gaussian Nonlinear Systems

 we have for

 that:

-due to the {signal-dispersion decomposition} of the relative entropy for Gaussian variables \cite{andreou2025assimilative, cai2002mathematical}: The quadratic-form term in \eqref{eq:lackinfoupdate_CIR} is the {signal} part, while the term equal to half the Burg or log-det divergence from $\mr{s}^{j,N}$ to $\mr{s}^{j,n}$, is the {dispersion} part.
-Then, by the theory in Section \ref{sec:Forward_CIR} (see also SI Section B.3 of \cite{andreou2025assimilative}), we have from \eqref{eq:forward_CIR_metric} the following exact equality:
+due to the {signal--dispersion decomposition} of the relative entropy for Gaussian PDFs \cite{andreou2026assimilative, cai2002mathematical}: The quadratic-form term in \eqref{eq:lackinfoupdate_CIR} is the {signal} part, while the term equal to half the Burg or log-det divergence from $\mr{s}^{j,N}$ to $\mr{s}^{j,n}$, is the {dispersion} part.
+Then, by the theory in Section~\ref{sec:Forward_CIR}, we have from \eqref{eq:forward_CIR_metric} the following exact equality:

 As such, in the case of a CGNS, we have that the discrete-time subjective forward CIR length of $\vy(t_j)\rightarrow\vx$ for the threshold parameter $\varepsilon$ is given by (see \eqref{eq:subjective_forward_CIR_length}):